kcodogwu/windows-executable-disassembly/disassembly-of-a-windows-executable.md

 ### _main Function

 * `szServerName`: This is a variable that would eventually hold a decrypted server name string.
-Together with the variable unk_40A000, they are passed into the function, sub_401000, that decrypts and produces the original server name string (which eventually was: ftp.ucd.ie), which is then stored in szServerName.
+Together with the variable `unk_40A000`, they are passed into the function, `sub_401000`, that decrypts and produces the original server name string (which eventually was: `ftp.ucd.ie`), which is then stored in `szServerName`.
 In most programming languages, it would be a string-type variable.
-In x86 Assembly language and C programming language, it would be an array or array-like datatype (i.e. char szServerName [50])
+In x86 Assembly language and C programming language, it would be an array or array-like datatype (i.e. `char szServerName[50]`)
-* unk_40A000: This is a variable that holds the string that’s the encrypted representation of a server name.
-Together with the variable szServerName, they are passed the function, sub_401000, which decrypts the string value stored in unk_40A000.
+* `unk_40A000`: This is a variable that holds the string that’s the encrypted representation of a server name.
+Together with the variable `szServerName`, they are passed the function, `sub_401000`, which decrypts the string value stored in `unk_40A000`.
 In most programming languages, it would be a string-type variable.
-In x86 Assembly language and C programming language, it would be an array or array-like datatype (i.e. char unk_40A000[200])
+In x86 Assembly language and C programming language, it would be an array or array-like datatype (i.e. `char unk_40A000[200]`)
-* szUserName: This is a variable that would eventually hold a decrypted username string, to be used in accessing a server.
-Together with the variable unk_40A100, they are passed into the function, sub_401000, that decrypts and produces the original username string (which eventually was: ahmed@ucd.ie), which is then stored in szUserName.
+* `szUserName`: This is a variable that would eventually hold a decrypted username string, to be used in accessing a server.
+Together with the variable `unk_40A100`, they are passed into the function, `sub_401000`, that decrypts and produces the original username string (which eventually was: `ahmed\@ucd.ie`), which is then stored in `szUserName`.
 In most programming languages, it would be a string-type variable.
-In x86 Assembly language and C programming language, it would be an array or array-like datatype (i.e. char szUserName[50])
+In x86 Assembly language and C programming language, it would be an array or array-like datatype (i.e. `char szUserName[50]`)
 * unk_40A100: This is a variable that holds the string that’s the encrypted representation of a username.
 Together with the variable szUserName, they are passed into the function, sub_401000, which decrypts the string value stored in unk_40A100.
 In most programming languages, it would be a string-type variable.
 In x86 Assembly language and C programming language, it would be an array or array-like datatype (i.e. char unk_40A100[200])
 * szUserPassword: This is a variable that would eventually hold a decrypted password string, to be used in accessing a server.
 Together with the variable unk_40A200, they are passed into the function, sub_401000, that decrypts and produces the original password string (which eventually was: $ecret123), which is then stored in szUserPassword.
 In most programming languages, it would be a string-type variable.
 In x86 Assembly language and C programming language, it would be an array or array-like datatype (i.e. char szUserName[50])
 * unk_40A200: This is a variable that holds the string that’s the encrypted representation of a password.
 Together with the variable szUserPassword, they are passed into the function, sub_401000, which decrypts the string value stored in unk_40A200.
 In most programming languages, it would be a string-type variable.
 In x86 Assembly language and C programming language, it would be an array or array-like datatype (i.e. char unk_40A200[200])